Future of UK Energy

-There is a drive in the UK to decentralise generation to prevent energy having to be transmitted as far and to utilise local energy production such as renewable energy.
+There is a drive in the UK to decentralise generation to prevent energy from having to be transmitted as far as and to utilise local energy production such as renewable energy.
 Decentralisation would require the local network to be upgraded to support this as it currently would not be feasible to have too much generation capacity on the local network.

 Innovation and investment in the local distribution networks are being encouraged through the network regulation RIIO model where network operators are encouraged to find solutions to the grid issues.
-RIIO also regulates the amount that the network operators can charge for their services, and they can charge higher fees based on their innovation and investment into their network.
+RIIO also regulates the amount that the network operators can charge for their services, and they can charge higher fees based on their innovation and investment in their network.

-One of most significant barriers preventing the substantial increase in renewable energy is the intermittency of the power generated which could be overcome by energy storage solutions.
+One of the most significant barriers preventing the substantial increase in renewable energy is the intermittency of the power generated which could be overcome by energy storage solutions.
 At present energy storage solutions for electricity are not currently feasible on the scale required to balance the intermittency of renewable energy on a larger scale.

 Advancements in energy storage are currently progressing, and a solution is probably only five to ten years away which will change the way that businesses and consumers see renewable energy within the electricity mix.
-The government has committed to investing in energy storage solutions in the Clean Growth Strategy to support their commitment to renewable energy.
+The government has committed to investing in energy storage solutions in the Clean Growth Strategy to support its commitment to renewable energy.

 Other countries have also started to invest in energy storage solutions, and there is a race to see who can create the best solution first to benefit from the technology and reap the rewards from their investment.